 Champion in English Pleasure, Park, Halter, Native Costume and

-His dam Tsultana was by the notable Ivanhoe Tsultan.
+His dam Tsultana was by the iconic sire Ivanhoe Tsultan.
 In

-I could not ask for a better stallion or loyal friend.
+I could not ask for a better stallion or more loyal friend.
 He

 has always watched out

 With the Arabian horse, there is a very special bond that they

 They own you as much as you own them.
 They are smart and

 over the course of years, being told by some to never purchase